alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 As we saw in the
 [first part](/2021/understanding-entropy),
 entropy is just another name for information to describe a system.

-If information is always increasing, there is no way that a computer can simulate the whole Universe: no matter how big the computer is, at some point it will run out of information storage.
+> If information is always increasing,
+> there is no way that a computer can simulate the whole Universe.
+> No matter how big it is made,
+> **at some point any computer will run out of information storage**.

 This is the basic idea that proves we are not living in a computer simulation.

 ### Thermo Tricks